Iancheung228/Iancheung228.github.io/_posts/2023-12-21-Batchnorm.md

 ## First benefit: preventing dead or saturated units

-Tanh is a squashing function, this means Tanh will remove information from the given input.
-Specifically, if the input value is too big in absolute terms, tanh will return 1/-1, which corresponds to the flat region in the tail end of this function.
+Many activation functions, including Tanh are a squashing function, which means Tanh will remove information from the given input.
+Specifically, if the input value in absolute terms is too big, tanh will return 1/-1, which corresponds to the flat region in the tail end of the function.
 From a gradient pov, if we land on the flat region, the gradient would be 0, and virtually this will stop any gradient flowing through this neuron.
-In other words, if the neuron's output is too big in absolute terms, no matter how you perturb the value of the neuron, it will not have an impact on the final loss, and hence the neuron will not get updated.
+In other words, if the neuron's output in absolute terms is too big, no matter how you perturb the value of the neuron, it will not have an impact on the final loss, and hence the neuron will not get updated.
 We call this a dead neuron.

+By adding a batch norm layer before the activation layer, we would force the input to take on a zero mean and unit variance distribution which prevents the landing on flat regions and subsequently dead neurons.

 ## Second benefit: Resolving the Internal Covariate Shift problem (and why it is not entirely true) (2015 paper)